Khaosai Galaxy: Life after boxing

-Besides boxing and entertainment, Khaosai has also flirted with politics.
-During the 2007 Thai general election, he was a candidate in the party-list of the Puea Pandin Party, but lost.
-Additionally, during the 2011 Thai general election, he became a candidate on behalf of the Chartthaipattana Party for his native Phetchabun 2nd district, but lost with only 8,485 votes.
+Beyond boxing and entertainment, Khaosai has also dabbled in politics.
+In the 2007 general election, he ran as a party-list candidate for the Puea Pandin Party but was unsuccessful.
+Later, in the 2011 general election, he ran for Chartthaipattana Party in his native Phetchabun's 2nd district, but garnered only 8,485 votes and did not win the seat.